All about Dyslexia

 What is Dyslexia?

 Dyslexia is thought of as letter reversals such as reading /b/ as /d/.
 For many years, before becoming a speech-language pathologist, even I thought so.
 But it is much more than that.
-Dyslexia is a difficulty in reading printed material.
+Dyslexia disorder is a difficulty in reading printed material.
 It is a type of learning disability.
 The individual may have difficulties in reading words, sentences, passages, and longer texts.
 Not only this.
 Because they have difficulty in reading, they also face difficulty in understanding what they read.
 Many individuals think that it is a problem of low intelligence.

 However, that is not the case.
 Individuals with dyslexia have a minimum of average intelligence.
 Here is a quick blog on Understanding How Dyslexia Affects Speech and what it is.